brarm/poems/my-life/my-life.md

 Gentle smile, the soft glow radiating from her face

 Palms towered above, like specters of God\
-Spectators silent, to the path I trod,
+Spectators silent, to the path I trod\
 So wandered my mind, back to the place I once dreamed\
 Once a bright place, but now only the water gleamed

 Even the waves, only servants of a reminder\
 That never could I return, never would I find her\
-Nothing more left to feel, and even less to hope,
+Nothing more left to feel, and even less to hope\
 I gave in to the inevitable, falling down the slope

 But where I saw water, just but a mirage\